edterbak/NodeRed_Heishamon_control/README.md

 B - Adjust settings.js.

+C - TimeZone setup

-C - Required Node Red libraries/pallets
+D - Required Node Red libraries/pallets

 But first; Why?<br/>
 I found that after reboot of node red, the logic did not have all variables populated yet.
 This caused the system not to start automatically where it left off before reboot. <br/>